L3gomancer/PhasParticle/README.md

 Phaser hosts [a ton of other assets](https://labs.phaser.io/assets/) themselves\
 Aaand if you want to download all of those instead of clicking each link, try the Chrome extension ['Image Downloader'](https://chrome.google.com/webstore/detail/image-downloader/cnpniohnfphhjihaiiggeabnkjhpaldj)

-[]
-For the particle demo (in the Readme of Phaser's GitHub as well as Phaser's site) it's pretty much a copy/paste of the code.
+For the particle demo (on Phaser's [site](http://phaser.io/tutorials/getting-started-phaser3/part5) and [GitHub](https://github.com/photonstorm/phaser)) it's pretty much a copy/paste of the code and the assets are hosted online.
 You are encouraged to fiddle to understand the features.

 And now the [first game tutorial](http://phaser.io/tutorials/making-your-first-phaser-3-game)\
-One thing the tutorial does not explain clearly is the demo code links the assets to local folders you probably dont have.
+One thing the tutorial does not explain clearly is the demo code links the assets to local folders you probably dont have `src/gm/assets/space3.png`.
 So either\
-a) make them so the code works.
+a) create the right folders.
 Or\
 b) edit the paths.
 Here you can select the text and hammer cmd+d to select the next occurences.
 Delete.